Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Conclusion

 \section{Conclusion}

 We have proposed a novel deep learning method for dual-peak reconstruction in single-photon Lidar imaging.
 Unlike existing deep learning-based methods, the proposed method supports the dual-peak reconstruction in a single run with uncertainty information.
-The experimental results show that the proposed method presents less artifacts such as bleeding effects with accurate results.
-A limitation of the proposed method is that it often observes outliers in low photon cases.
-As a future direction, we consider extending from dual-peak to multi-peak reconstruction and incorporating reflectivity information in the model.
+The experimental results show that the proposed method presents less artifacts such as bleeding effects with accurate results, although the proposed method often observes outliers in low photon cases.
+The proposed method can be extended to operate on unstructured or arbitrarily sampled spatial coordinates, such as measurements obtained from arbitrary directions.
+Adapting the method to such cases would involve modifying the loss computation from grid-based to point-based such as Chamfer distance.
+A limitation of the current method is to assume a fixed number of peaks per pixel, constrained to a dual-peak model.
+Future research directions include extending the framework from dual-peak to multi-peak reconstruction scenarios and incorporating reflectivity estimation capabilities.
+Another future work can be to develop adaptive mechanisms to automatically detect and handle varying numbers of targets per pixel.